 26. Get resourceful with a resource page

 Put all your highest converting content, landing page links and other high-value offerings in one place.
 Your resources page contains the cream of the crop.
-Keep updating it regularly with new links and critical information you want your prospects to read.
+Update it regularly with new links and information you want your prospects to read.

 27. Write engaging landing page content

-Don’t leave your landing page content as a last-minute task.
-You’re tired, it’s Friday afternoon, you just want to tick it off the list – we get it.
 The content that works alongside the form you want site visitors to fill in is a taster of the value you are promising.
-It has to be not just of the same standard as the guide or ebook you’ve slaved over, but of an even higher standard.
+It has to be even better than that of the guide or ebook you’ve slaved over.
 By putting extra time and effort into landing page content, you are proving beyond a doubt that what you have to say is worth a little bit of data.

 28. Have a unique point of view…